1978 World Series: Composite box

 1978 World Series (4–2): New York Yankees (A.L.) over Los Angeles Dodgers (N.L.)

 Broadcasting

-NBC televised the Series, with Joe Garagiola on play-by-play and Tony Kubek and Tom Seaver providing color analysis.
+NBC televised the World Series, with Joe Garagiola on play-by-play and Tony Kubek and Tom Seaver providing color analysis.
 Curt Gowdy hosted the pregame shows and conducted interviews.
 This was the final World Series broadcast for Gowdy, who'd previously called play-by-play of the event for NBC from 1966 to 1975.

-CBS Radio also broadcast the Series, with Yankees announcer Bill White calling the games in Los Angeles, Dodgers announcer Ross Porter calling the games in New York, and Win Elliot providing color commentary.
+CBS Radio also broadcast the World Series, with Yankees announcer Bill White calling the games in Los Angeles, Dodgers announcer Ross Porter calling the games in New York, and Win Elliot providing color commentary.
 This was the last time that local announcers for the participating teams would call games on the national World Series radio broadcast.

 Aftermath

 This Series is tied with the 1980 World Series for the highest overall television ratings to date, with the six games averaging a Nielsen rating of 32.8 and a share of 56.